Online Suboxone treatment for Orlando

 2. Attend an orientation

 3. Get the support you need

 Have questions?
 We have answers

-2) Schedule an appointment with your Care Team.
+2) Schedule an appointment with your care team.
 Your first appointment will be an orientation to show you how the program works.

 4) Video chat with a nonjudgmental clinician.
-Workit providers are compassionate, kind, and dedicated to helping people make positive change.
+Workit affiliated providers are compassionate, kind, and dedicated to helping people make positive change.

 6) Receive ongoing support through recovery groups, learn new coping tools with our interactive curriculum, and message your Care Team if questions come up.